 There is government protection in place to keep your savings safe.
 The Financial Services Compensation Scheme (FSCS) is a government savings protection programme which would provide savers with compensation if a bank were to collapse.

-In the event of a bank going bust, the FSCS would refund your savings up to a maximum of £85,000 or £170,000 if it is a joint account.
+In the event of a bank going bust, FSCS protection would refund your savings up to a maximum of £85,000 or £170,000 if it is a joint account.
 This £85,000 limit includes any interest earned on your savings.

 The FSCS does not include investments, so if your investment performed poorly or if you had shares in a company which collapsed you would not be covered, although if the provider of your investment were to fail you would get compensation.